juliusross1/Pennstander/README.md

 [Mathematical symbols](samples/symbols.png) (attempted to cover all the most used ones; if you need/want something that is missing report a bug and I will see if I can create it for you)

 ## ConTeXt
-Sample usage for ConTeXt MKXL (the required typescript and goodies files are included in the latest ConTeXt release, or can be found above and places in your working directory)
+Sample usage for ConTeXt MKXL (the required typescript and goodies files are included in the latest ConTeXt release, or can be found above and placed in your working directory)
 ```
 \usetypescriptfile[type-imp-pennstander]
 \setupbodyfont[pennstander]